codeigniter4/CodeIgniter4/user_guide_src/source/general/common_functions.rst

     :returns: true if you can write to the file, false otherwise.
     :rtype: bool

+.. php:function:: is_windows()

+    :rtype: bool

+    Detect if platform is running in Windows.

 .. php:function:: log_message($level, $message [, $context])

     :param   string   $level: The level of severity